microsoft/vscode-webview-ui-toolkit-samples/notepad/README.md

 # Notepad Sample Extension

-This is a sample extension that showcases the toolkit in the context a simple notepad experience that leverages the VS Code TreeView and Webview APIs.
+This sample extension showcases the toolkit in the context of a simple notepad experience that leverages the [TreeView API](https://code.visualstudio.com/api/extension-guides/tree-view) and [Webview API](https://code.visualstudio.com/api/extension-guides/webview).

 ![A screenshot of the sample extension.](./assets/notepad-screenshot.png)